modxorg/Docs/en/getting-started/faqs-and-troubleshooting.md

 ### 3.2 General Snippet Problems

 If you find a snippet and/or plugin isn't working properly despite the correct code, double check that it has been installed.

+## 4. Frontend Display Issues

+### 4.1 Blank manager pages

+Perhaps the most complete list of what needs to be checked is described here: <https://community.modx.com/t/blank-manager-with-undefined-message/3799/20>